By Laura Blumenfeld, Washington Post Writer

 hours, she reviews with Jay the traumas of Jay's childhood, apparently

-emotional spectrum.
+the emotional spectrum.
 Charming, infantile, ethereal, bold.
-There is no single
+There is no

-Jay to hold on to, to like or dislike.
-Trying to catch her is like trying to
+single Jay to hold on to, to like or dislike.
+Trying to catch her is like

 The exchange is perplexing, terrifying.
 It begs to be proven false.
 How